Description of the HTTP API

 Input parameters: (SCS cookie), the IdpassRequest object

-The successful result: a string with a password, (SCS cookie)
+Result of successful execution: a string with a password, (SCS cookie)

-Configuration of the product components is returned and set as a so called lexical map, i.e. as a sequence of parameter-value pairs.
-A LexMaps object always contains three enclosed LexMap objects):
+Configuration of the product components is returned and set as the so-called lexical map, i.e. as a sequence of parameter-value pairs.
+A LexMaps object always contains three nested LexMap objects containing the following lexical maps:

-hardcoded—default values automatically assigned to the parameters whose values are missing or invalid;
+hardcoded—default values (automatically assigned to the parameters which values are not specified or invalid);

-master—the values of configuration parameters set by the client.
+master—map of configuration parameter values specified by the client.

 {